-CATHERINE SEZEN Senior policy manager for 14-19, Association of Colleges T-levels are great, in theory n the run up to the general election the political parties are focused on the importance of skills: both employability and technical, and Labour and the Conservatives explicitly refer to their commitment to the Skills Plan for technical education.
+FOR CATHERINE SEZEN Senior policy manager for 14-19, Association of Colleges T-levels are great, in theory Conservative manifesto pledge: Replace vocational qualifications with T-levels that have 50% more teaching time n the run up to the general election the political parties are focused on the importance of skills: both employability and technical, and Labour and the Conservatives explicitly refer to their commitment to the Skills Plan for technical education.
 The plan divides the technical occupations into 15 routes, 11 of which will be predominantly college- or provider-based and four that will be delivered through work-based learning.
 Each route will have a common core followed by a specialisation year with an extended work placement of up to three months leading to a T-level.
 When students finish, they will be able to progress to work, a higher apprenticeship or higher education depending on the occupation they wish to pursue.
 On paper it all seems very feasible; students working towards clear occupational outcomes.
 But how will it work in practice?
 There needs to be a huge cultural shift for technical to be seen as prestigious as the academic route.
 Is additional funding enough?
-The curriculum is yet to be confirmed though we do know that it is aimed at students working at level two and above and that each route will be offered by only one awarding organisation or a consortium.
+The curriculum is vet to be confirmed though we do know that it is aimed at students working at level two and above and that each route will be offered by only one awarding organisation or a consortium.
 It will be important that the offer is attractive to both current technical students and students who might be interested in T-levels rather than taking the 'academic' route.
 The outcome of the general election will be known by the early hours of 9 June; for the final version of T-levels we will have to wait a little longer.
 Let's hope they deliver.